gingerly-ui/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Write a function that replaces or adds key/value in a dictionary.
 Write a function that deletes a key in a dictionary.
 Write a function that returns a new dictionary with all values multiplied by 2.
+Write a function that returns a key with the biggest integer value.